hypo69/hypo/docs/gemini/consultant/ru/utils/ftp.md

    :platform: Windows, Unix
    :synopsis: Module for interacting with FTP servers.

-This module provides functions for sending, receiving, and deleting files from an FTP server.
+This module provides functions for interacting with FTP servers, including sending, receiving, and deleting files.

 **Purpose**:
-Allows for sending and receiving various file types (images, videos, spreadsheets) to/from an FTP server.
+Allows for transferring media files (images, videos), spreadsheets, and other files to and from an FTP server.

-**Functions**:
+**Modules**:
+- :mod:`ftplib`: For FTP protocol client capabilities.
+- :mod:`pathlib`: For handling file system paths.
+- :mod:`typing`: For type hinting.
+- :mod:`src.logger`: For logging errors.

+Functions:
-- :py:func:`write`: Sends a file to the FTP server.
+    - :func:`write`: Sends a file to an FTP server.
-- :py:func:`read`: Retrieves a file from the FTP server.
+    - :func:`read`: Retrieves a file from an FTP server.
-- :py:func:`delete`: Deletes a file from the FTP server.
+    - :func:`delete`: Deletes a file from an FTP server.

 """
 from src.logger import logger
 from typing import Union
 import ftplib

-# Connection configuration.
-Should be loaded from a config file or environment variables.
+from pathlib import Path

+# Connection configuration (assumed to be defined elsewhere)
 _connection = {
     'server': 'ftp.example.com',
     'port': 21,